Raffaello/bros/README.md

 The actual memory mapping is:

-1. The Boot sector is loaded by the BIOS at the default location `0x7C00` and self-relocating at `0x600` (like a MBR would do).
+1. The Boot sector is loaded by the BIOS at the default location `0x7C00` and self-relocating at `0x600`.

 2. The 2nd stage Boot is loaded at `0x7C00`, at the original boot memory location.